Laura Wolvaardt

-Laura Wolvaardt (born 26 April 1999) is a South African cricketer who currently plays for Western Province, Adelaide Strikers, Gujarat Giants, Southern Brave and is the captain of South Africa.
-She plays as a right-handed opening batter.
-She has previously played for Northern Superchargers and Brisbane Heat.
+Laura Wolvaardt (born 26 April 1999) is a South African cricketer who has played for the national team since 2016.
+A right-handed opening batter, she has scored 5,695 career runs in women's One Day Internationals (WODIs), the fifth most in history, with an average of 51.30.
+Wolvaardt has served as the captain of South Africa since 2024, finishing runners-up in the 2024 WT20 and the 2025 WODI world cups.

+She plays for Western Province, Adelaide Strikers and Southern Brave.
+She has previously played for Northern Superchargers, Brisbane Heat and Gujarat Giants.

 Personal life

 Wolvaardt graduated from Parklands College in 2017 with 7 distinctions, ranking top in her class.
 Simultaneously she served as head prefect alongside the other head prefect, Connor Fick.

 Career

 Domestic

 Aged 11, Wolvaardt was selected to play for the Western Province U-19 girls' team.
 In October 2013, she made her first appearance for the Western Province women's cricket team in a Twenty20 match against Boland women's cricket team, scoring 13 runs from 18 balls.
 She made her limited overs cricket debut for Western Province in a November 2013 match against Boland, scoring 4 from 14 balls.
 She was the top scorer in the 2013 Cricket South Africa Under 19 Girls Week, and competed again in 2014 representing Western Province.
 Wolvaardt scored 46 in Western Province's final match of the 2015/16 Women's Provincial League, as they won the title for the fourth consecutive year.

 In November 2017, she was named in Brisbane Heat's squad for the 2017–18 Women's Big Bash League season.
 In November 2018, she was named in Brisbane Heat's squad for the 2018–19 Women's Big Bash League season.
 She played for the Heat in their final against Sydney Sixers.
 Heat won the match to win the title.

 Laura continued her appearances in the WBBL after signing with the Adelaide Strikers for the 2020–21 and 2021–22 Australian summer seasons.

 In September 2019, she was named in the Terblanche XI squad for the inaugural edition of the Women's T20 Super League in South Africa.
 In 2021, she was drafted by Northern Superchargers for the inaugural season of The Hundred.
 In April 2022, she was bought by the Northern Superchargers for the 2022 season of The Hundred.

 In 2023, she was bought by Manchester Originals in for the 2023 season of The Hundred.

 In 2025, she became the second player to become a direct signing for the Southern Brave In the 2025 The Hundred season.

 In March 2023, Wolvaardt was added to the Gujarat Giants squad as a mid-season replacement for Beth Mooney in the 2023 Women's Premier League.